aarontabuchi/prettywiki/README.md

 [PrettyWiki](https://www.prettywiki.netlify.app) uses a [Google](https://www.google.com) styled and Google functional search page to fetch [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page) search results.

-Following a search result takes users to the wiki article, but with the look and feel of [Medium](https://www.medium.com), a popular online publishing platform.
+Following a search result takes users to the Wiki article, but with the look and feel of [Medium](https://www.medium.com), a popular online publishing platform.

 [React](https://www.reactjs.org) is used for fast, reusable compenents.